is-a-dev/docs/src/useful/faq.md

 We have to be strict with who we delegate NS records to as they allow the end-user to essentially do *whatever they wish* with their subdomain.

 As you can probably imagine, this opens the door to a lot of abuse, which is why they are not freely available to everyone.

-If we could, we would delegate NS records to everyone that wanted them, however we do not live in a perfect world, so we unfortunately can't.

 ## How can I make changes to or delete my is-a.dev subdomain?
 1. **Read this documentation and our [ToS](https://is-a.dev/terms)**: This is so that you can ensure you fully understand the registration process, our requirements, and how to fully comply with our Terms of Service.